JetBrains/Qodana/topics/space-automation.md

 ## Basic configuration

-This is the basic configuration script for running %product% in JetBrains Automation jobs.
+This is the basic configuration script for running %instance% in JetBrains Automation jobs.

 ```kotlin
 job("Qodana") {